ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `ping_pong_leader_init` is defined in {{Section 5.7.1 of !VDAF}}.
 This process determines the initial per-report `state`, as well as the initial `outbound` message to the Helper.
-If `state` is of type `Rejected`, then the report is rejected and removed from the set of candidate reports, and no message is sent to the Helper for this report.
+If `state` is of type `Rejected`, then the report is rejected and removed from the candidate set, and no message is sent to the Helper for this report.

-If `state` is of type `Continued`, then the Leader constructs a `PrepareInit` message structured as follows:
+If `state` is of type `Continued`, then the Leader constructs a `PrepareInit` message.

 ~~~ tls-presentation
 struct {